📝 Bar, drinks & cocktails · ⏱️ 3 min read

 Do I charge 9% or 21% VAT?

 Alcohol-free wine falls under 9% VAT, just like food and soft drinks.
-Only genuine alcoholic beverages have 21% VAT.
+Only genuine alcoholic beverages get hit with 21% VAT.

 Can I charge the same price as for regular wine?

-Often yes, because guests are willing to pay for quality and convenience.
-Your higher purchase cost is offset by lower alcohol excise duties.
+Often yes, because guests pay for quality and convenience.
+Your higher purchase cost gets offset by no alcohol excise duties and the premium positioning.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.